dummy-image

 Welcome and Appreciate the Wedding Guests

-Appreciate the effort they took to show up for your son and daughter-in-law.
+I appreciate their effort to show up for your son and daughter-in-law.
 Also, thank the organizers and other people.

 Talk about Your Son Briefly